Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent transfer operators for coupled circle maps, heuristics and formalization

-\ One approach to the definition of the dynamics of system made of infinitely many globally interacting maps is to start by the case of $n$ interacting maps and then considering the limit for $n\rightarrow \infty $.
+\ One approach to the definition of the dynamics of a system made of infinitely many globally interacting maps is to start by the case of $n$ interacting maps and then considering the limit for $n\rightarrow \infty $.
 The perturbation $\Phi _{\delta ,x(t)}$ induced by the interaction between the systems is defined as a suitable \ limit of \ref{wnnw}. \ This might raise some technical problem in selecting states and the assumptions for which the limit converge.
 With our approach we might also consider an infinite space of interacting systems as \ a limit of a finite interacting family.
 In this case it is sufficient to see $(M,p)$ as a suitable limit of $ (M_{n},p_{n})$.}.
-We say that the global state $x(t)$ of the system is represented by a probability measure $\mu _{x(t)}\in PM(\mathbb{S}^{1})$ if
+Consider the function $I_{\mathbf{x},t}:M\rightarrow \mathbb{S}^{1}$ defined by